 Coaching Website Resources

 An artist doesn’t use all the tools available, but a few choice ones he masters and makes beauty.
-While I’ve tried and toiled with many tech tools out there, I’m sensitive to choose the ones that are (1) Fast to learn, (2) Well supported, (3) Do the job very well.
+While I’ve tried and toiled with many tech tools out there, I’m sensitive to choose the ones that are (1) fast to learn, (2) well supported, (3) do the job well.
 So, here are the important few I would recommend for coaches building their websites whether you’re doing it yourself or hiring someone.

 GoDaddy for domain names and hosting – They provide low-cost domain names, transfers, web hosting, email, and more.
 Good up-time and good customer support and they continually improve what they offer.
 Yes, you’ll get web designers, developers and the likes cringing when I say GoDaddy, and they’ll have their endless supply of reasons why NOT, but I’ll tell you that what matters most (again, in my 14+ years of designing, running my business, screwing up, over thinking, wasteful perfectionism) that what you need is fast, good, easy, and get going.
 GoDaddy more than suffices and I’ll update this page when I feel differently or find a better way (today is Jan 19 2005, if you’re wondering).
 Just get the low-cost Linux hosting, like $3-4 bucks a month.
 Yes, I’ve had my site there forever and 50+ client sites as well.

 BlueHost – Recently, the website page loading speeds at GoDaddy have been less than desirable at about 4 seconds.
 My eyes are always on the lookout for faster speed hosts and I’m testing out BlueHost at the moment.